sirisian/ecmascript-types/typeprogramming.md

 | Definition-site generic body checking | recovered in bounded form via checked contracts | §5.2, §6.2 |
 | Checker-participating types | re-drawn: declarative facts + verified proposals | §5.3, §6.3 |

-### 4.12 Measured and deferred
+### 4.12 The declined set

-The corpus-driven additions above were chosen by frequency and hazard from the 190 machine-checked programs in [typechallenges.md](typechallenges.md); the same measurement produced a second tier that did not clear the bar, and its analysis is preserved here so a future revision starts from evidence instead of taste.
-The bar, restated: a helper ships when it retires a hazard class, or recurs at high frequency with a footgun in the composed form.
-These recur without the footgun.
+The corpus-driven additions above were chosen by frequency and hazard from the 190 machine-checked programs in [typechallenges.md](typechallenges.md), against a deliberately high bar: a helper joins the kit when it retires a hazard class, or when it recurs at high frequency *and* the composition it would replace has a footgun.
+The same measurement turned up operations that recur without the footgun.
+A standard library should say what it declines as plainly as what it ships, so those are recorded here with the evidence on both sides; each is one line of user code away, and none is out of reach.

 **`partialBy`, `requiredBy`, `readonlyBy`.** Ten `new Set(literalValues(K))` membership gates across nine challenges (2757, 2759, and challenge 8's readonly-by-keys are the archetypes) all instantiate the same recipe: